 \section{Results}

-We first calculate the low energy limit of the scattering cross section, which depends only on the s-wave scattering length via Eq.~\ref{eq:ScatLength}.
-Since there are no non-trivial spin or magnetic-field dependencies, all of the (H,D,T) on ($^{3}$He, $^{4}$He) scattering cross sections at $k\rightarrow 0$ can be represented as a universal function of the reduced mass $\mu$ used in solution of Eq. \ref{eq:Schrod}.
-Fig \ref{fig:Reduced-mass-dependent} shows the predicted s-wave scattering length as a function of $\mu$ with the experimentally relevant values marked, where the reduced masses are reported relative to the H-H scattering system $\mu_{H-H}=8.3401\times10^{-28}$~kg.
-Table \ref{tab:s-wave-scattering-lengths} provides the value of $\mu$, the s-wave scattering length, and low-temperature cross section for each two-body processes.
-Using the modified Meyer Frommhold potential, Chung and Dalgarno reported an an s-wave scattering length of $a_{s}=0.359$ Bohr for H-$^4$He, which compares favorably against our calculated value, which is $a_{s}=0.360$ Bohr, in these units.
+We first calculate the low energy limit of the scattering cross section, which depends only on the \textit{s}-wave scattering length via Eq.~\ref{eq:ScatLength}.
+Since there are no non-trivial spin or magnetic-field dependencies, all of the (H,D,T) on ($^{3}$He, $^{4}$He) scattering cross sections at $k\rightarrow 0$ can be represented as a universal function of the reduced mass $\mu$ used in solution of Eq.~\ref{eq:Schrod}.
+Fig~\ref{fig:Reduced-mass-dependent} shows the predicted \textit{s}-wave scattering length as a function of $\mu$ with the experimentally relevant values marked, where the reduced masses are reported relative to the H-H scattering system $\mu_{H-H}=8.3401\times10^{-28}$~kg.
+Table~\ref{tab:s-wave-scattering-lengths} provides the value of $\mu$ and the \textit{s}-wave scattering length that determines the low-temperature cross section for each two-body processes.
+As an interesting point of comparison, Chung and Dalgarno reported an \textit{s}-wave scattering length of $a_{s}=0.359$~Bohr for H-$^4$He using the modified Meyer Frommhold potential, which compares favorably against our calculated value of $a_{s}=0.360$~Bohr, in these units.
 This agreement provides a useful validation of our methodology and implementation.

-For the majority of the atom pairs considered, the modified and unmodified Meyer Frommhold potentials provide comparable predictions, predicting a similar scattering length to within a few percent.
-The exception is the $^{3}$He-H process, which happens to be close in reduced mass to where the scattering length vs $\mu$ curve crosses $a_{s}=0$ in Fig. \ref{fig:Reduced-mass-dependent}.
-Where they are discrepant, the modified Meyer Frommhold potential is likely to be more reliable since it matches experimental data on hydrogen diffusion in helium~\cite{chung2002diffusion}.
-Nevertheless, it is cautioned that an accurate prediction of the low energy $^{3}$He-H cross section in particular would benefit from development of more precise ab-initio potentials.
-For all other channels, the potentials appear sufficiently robust to make a confident prediction at the few-percent level.